[b. June 1860 d. June 1926]

 John Williamson & Co Ltd ran the Tailor & Cutter Magazine and Academy.

 Even in the 1950s/60s many Tailors still had as a centre piece for their window display their Tailor & Cutter Academy Diploma signed by WDFV as Chairman of Examiners – click here for an example.
 There is still an example to be seen on the wall of the Tailors Shop in the Museum of Welsh Life at St Fagans in South Wales.

-➡ View The Cutters Practical Guide at History of Fashion Design.
+➡ View The Cutters Practical Guide at the Costumer’s Manifesto.

 ➡ Read about W.D.F Vincent’s The Tailor’s Handbook of Useful Information